jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 For installers on other distributions, see [Repology](https://repology.org/project/jamulus/versions).
 You may also wish to use one of the contributed [installation scripts](https://github.com/jamulussoftware/installscripts).

-## Set up your sound card
+## Set up your hardware

 ### Configure JACK with QjackCtl
 Jamulus clients need [JACK](https://jackaudio.org/) to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.
 1. Open the command shell e.g. with Ctrl-Alt-T and
 1. Execute the command `qjackctl`.
 You will see the **Qt JACK Control utility main page**
-2. Configure your audio interface as follows (the exact settings for JACK will depend on what your audio interface/sound card is capable of):
+2. Configure your audio hardware as follows (the exact settings for JACK will depend on what your audio hardware is capable of):

 - Set the audio **Interface** to the one you want (there may be several in the list)
 - Set the **Sample Rate to 48000**